Skip to main content

 Compatibility

-Which means you can't use them as identifiers.
-They can still be used with short-hand table indexes and goto labels because Pluto allows reserved keywords to be used in those contexts.
+The only exception to this is short-hand table syntax and goto labels because Pluto allows reserved keywords to be used in those contexts.

 • For Integrators: Check your luaconf.h file to find the relevant macros under the "Compatibility" heading.